Last updated on November 26th, 2023 at 11:39 pm

 Winter sowing in milk jugs will also have the same effect.

-If planting indoors, to stratify the seeds prior to planting, place in a plastic bag in the fridge along with a moist medium.
+If planting indoors, stratify the seeds prior to planting by placing in a plastic bag in the fridge, along with a moist medium.
 Keep in the fridge for at least thirty days.

 We are in zone 5b, with a temperate climate and snowy winter.
-Our alliums self seed, right in the garden space, after they have undergone the stratification of the winter months.
+Our alliums self seed, right in the garden space, and are stratified through the winter months.

 They have been growing in the same spot for ten years now, with many new hybrid plants grown from seed.